Business Legal Services

 Optional design session for founders who want to define compensation, equity, and termination structure before drafting.

-This is useful where compensation or ownership is not yet finalized or where multiple components (salary, bonus, equity, severance) need to be coordinated in advance.
+This is useful where compensation, equity, or termination terms are not yet finalized or where multiple components (salary, bonus, equity, severance, or restrictive covenants) need to be coordinated before drafting begins.

 Employment Structure Workshop — $795